ABOUT WAVEMAKER GRANTS

 WaveMaker at Locust Projects supports Miami’s visionary artists with incubator grants for innovative projects that are shared with the public in unconventional spaces.

-WaveMaker is made possible by the Andy Warhol Foundation for the Visual Arts' Regional Regranting Program.
-Founded in 2015 and administered by Locust Projects since 2017, WaveMaker Grants is made possible by the Andy Warhol Foundation for the Visual Arts' Regional Regranting Program, a network of 35 regranting partners across the country: Alabama - Coleman Center for the Arts, Alabama Contemporary Art Center/ Space One Eleven: The Verdant Fund, Albuquerque - 516 ARTS: Fulcrum Fund, Atlanta - Atlanta Contemporary: Nexus Fund, Baltimore - The Peale: GRIT Fund, Buffalo - The Buffalo Institute for Contemporary Art: Generator Fund, Chicago - 3Arts: Ignite Fund, Cleveland - SPACES: The Satellite Fund, Denver - RedLine Contemporary Art Center: INSITE Fund, Detroit - CultureSource: Flourish Fund, Honolulu - Puʻuhonua Society: Hoʻākea Source, Houston - Aurora Picture Show, DiverseWorks, & Project Row Houses: The Idea Fund, Indianapolis - Big Car Collaborative: Power Plant Grant, Kansas City - Charlotte Street Foundation & Spencer Museum of Art: Rocket Grants, Knoxville (TN) - Tri-Star Arts: Current Art Fund, Lakota Communities/ Western South Dakota - Racing Magpie: Sinew Fund, Los Angeles - LACE Lightning Fund, Medford (MA) - Tufts University Art Gallery: Collective Futures Fund, Miami - Locust Projects: WaveMaker Grants, Milwaukee - The Open, Poor Farm: The Open Fund, Minneapolis - Midway Contemporary Art: Visual Arts Fund, New Orleans - Antenna & Ashé Cultural Arts Center: Platforms Fund, Newark - Project for Empty Space: Newark Artist Accelerator, Oklahoma City - Oklahoma Visual Arts Coalition: Thrive Grants, Omaha - The Union for Contemporary Art: Populus Fund, Philadelphia - Asian Arts Initative: The Velocity Fund, Portland (ME) - SPACE Gallery: The Kindling Fund, Portland (OR) - Portland Institute for Contemporary Art: Precipice Fund, Providence - Dirt Palace Public Projects: Interlace Grant Fund, Raleigh (NC) - Visual Art Exchange: Snapdragon Fund, Saint Louis - The Luminary: Futures Fund, San Francisco - Southern Exposure: Alternative Exposure, San Juan, PR - Beta Local: Maquina Simple, Seattle - Northwest Film Forum: Collective Power Fund, Tucson (AZ) - MOCA Tucson: Night Bloom Grants, Washington DC - Washington Project for the Arts: Wherewithal Grants.
+Founded in 2015 and administered by Locust Projects since 2017, WaveMaker Grants is made possible by the Andy Warhol Foundation for the Visual Arts' Regional Regranting Program, a network of 36 regranting partners across the country: Albuquerque - 516 ARTS: Fulcrum Fund, Atlanta - Atlanta Contemporary: Nexus Fund, Baltimore - The Peale: GRIT Fund, Buffalo - The Buffalo Institute for Contemporary Art: Generator Fund, Chicago - 3Arts: Ignite Fund, Cleveland - SPACES: The Satellite Fund, Denver - RedLine Contemporary Art Center: INSITE Fund, Detroit - CultureSource: Flourish Fund, Honolulu - Puʻuhonua Society: Hoʻākea Source, Houston - Aurora Picture Show, DiverseWorks, & Project Row Houses: The Idea Fund, Indianapolis - Big Car Collaborative: Power Plant Grant, Kansas City - Charlotte Street Foundation & Spencer Museum of Art: Rocket Grants, Iowa City - Public Space One: Big Field Fund, Knoxville (TN) - Tri-Star Arts: Current Art Fund, Lakota Communities/ Western South Dakota - Racing Magpie: Sinew Fund, Los Angeles - LACE Lightning Fund, Medford (MA) - Tufts University Art Gallery: Collective Futures Fund, Miami - Locust Projects: WaveMaker Grants, Milwaukee - The Open, Poor Farm: The Open Fund, Minneapolis - Midway Contemporary Art: Visual Arts Fund, Mobile - Coleman Center for the Arts, Alabama Contemporary Art Center/ Space One Eleven: The Verdant Fund, New Orleans - Antenna & Ashé Cultural Arts Center: Platforms Fund, Newark - Project for Empty Space: Newark Artist Accelerator, Oklahoma City - Oklahoma Visual Arts Coalition: Thrive Grants, Omaha - The Union for Contemporary Art: Populus Fund, Philadelphia - Asian Arts Initative: The Velocity Fund, Portland (ME) - SPACE Gallery: The Kindling Fund, Portland (OR) - Portland Institute for Contemporary Art: Precipice Fund, Providence - Dirt Palace Public Projects: Interlace Grant Fund, Raleigh (NC) - Visual Art Exchange: Snapdragon Fund, Salt Lake City - Utah Museum of Contemporary Art: The Assemblage Art Fund, San Francisco - Southern Exposure: Alternative Exposure, San Juan, PR - Beta Local: Maquina Simple, Seattle - Northwest Film Forum: Collective Power Fund, Tucson (AZ) - MOCA Tucson: Night Bloom Grants, Washington DC - Washington Project for the Arts: Wherewithal Grants.

 ABOUT LOCUST PROJECTS